Brisket – 8/31/2025

 Best Side: Coleslaw

-Interior Description: Small interior section with seating for maybe 10-15, but had additional seating outside that is dog friendly.
-The restaurant is a converted old house, so it has a small cozy feel to it, with wood lined walls and hickory smoke lingering in the air
+Interior Description: Small interior section with seating for maybe 10-15, but has additional seating outside that is dog-friendly.
+The restaurant is a converted old house, so it has a small, cozy feel to it, with wood-lined walls and hickory smoke lingering in the air

 Pro Tip: Go for the hot link and coleslaw, maybe the ribs